apache/systemds/algorithms-descriptive-statistics.md

 Both covariates in each pair must be numerical, with the 2-nd covariate normally distributed given the 1-st covariate (see Details).
-Missing covariate values or strata are represented by “NaN”.
+Missing covariate values or strata are represented by "NaN".
 Records with NaN’s are selectively omitted wherever their NaN’s are material to the output statistic.